kubernetes/contributor-site/content/en/blog/2026/sig-storage-spotlight-2026.md

 **For folks who are new: what is SIG Storage, in your own words?
 What problems in Kubernetes are you trying to solve?**

-SIG Storage is a Special Interest Group focused on how to provide storage to containers running in your Kubernetes cluster.
+SIG Storage is a [Special Interest Group](https://github.com/kubernetes/community/blob/main/governance.md) focused on how to provide storage to containers running in your Kubernetes cluster.
 We define standard interfaces so that a storage vendor can write a driver and have its underlying storage system consumed by containers in Kubernetes.

-**Why does Kubernetes need a dedicated storage SIG — what makes storage hard in a distributed system?**
+**Why does Kubernetes need a dedicated storage SIG?
+What makes storage hard in a distributed system?**

 When Kubernetes was first introduced, it was meant for stateless workloads only.
 Container applications were regarded as ephemeral and therefore did not need to persist data.
 However, that changed drastically.
-Stateful workloads started running in Kubernetes, and we needed a dedicated SIG to tackle the associated storage challenges.
-PersistentVolumeClaims, PersistentVolumes, and StorageClasses were all introduced to provision data volumes for applications running in Kubernetes.
+Stateful workloads started running in Kubernetes, and we needed a dedicated SIG to tackle the associated storage challenges. `PersistentVolumeClaims`, `PersistentVolumes`, and `StorageClasses` were all introduced to provision data volumes for applications running in Kubernetes.

 **How did SIG Storage originally form, and how has its mission changed over time?**

 SIG Storage was formed to address the challenges of handling persistent data within Kubernetes.
-Initially, PersistentVolumes were implemented as in-tree plugins, and the SIG managed those plugins while developing core storage primitives like PersistentVolumes and PersistentVolumeClaims.
+Initially, `PersistentVolumes` were implemented as in-tree plugins, and the SIG managed those plugins while developing core storage primitives like `PersistentVolumes` and `PersistentVolumeClaims`.

 Container Storage Interface (CSI) was introduced later and played a crucial role in simplifying storage integration, enabling third-party storage providers to develop and maintain their own